H. C. Casserley

-Henry Cyril Casserley (12 June 1903 – 16 December 1991), known as H. C. Casserley, was a British railway photographer.
-His prolific work in the 1920s and 1930s, which was the result of travelling to remote corners of the railway network in the United Kingdom and Ireland, has provided subsequent generations with a comprehensive source of illustrations for books and magazines.
+Henry Cyril Casserley (12 June 1903 – 16 December 1991) was a British railway photographer.
+In the 1920s and 1930s, he photographed remote corners of the railway network in the United Kingdom and Ireland.
+His work provided a source of illustrations for books and magazines.

 Life

-Henry Cyril Casserley was born in Clapham, County of London, the son of Edward Casserley, a minor Post Office official, and his wife, Sarah.
-Edward Casserley loved mechanical objects and constructed from scratch a model railway in the loft, which may have inspired his son's enthusiasm for trains.
-Henry spent his working life in the head offices of the Prudential Assurance Company in London, but was evacuated to Derby in World War II.
+Henry Cyril Casserley was born in Clapham, County of London, to Edward Casserley, a minor Post Office official, and his wife, Sarah.
+Edward had a strong interest in mechanical objects and built a model railway in his loft, which could have led to Henry's enthusiasm for trains.
+Henry spent his working life in the head offices of the Prudential Assurance Company in London until he was evacuated to Derby in World War II.
 He married Kathleen Goose on 16 July 1931.
 Their son Richard (31 December 1936 – 18 October 2017) also took up photography and later acted as custodian of his father's collection.

-The family lived beside the railway line just east of Bromley South railway station from 1931 to 1939 but moved to a house on a new estate at Berkhamsted, Hertfordshire, because the electrification of the Southern Railway greatly reduced the number of steam trains passing Bromley.
-Casserley acquired his first motor car in 1934, which aided his reaching obscure small railway lines and investigating windmills, in which he had also developed an interest.
+The family lived beside the railway line just east of the Bromley South railway station from 1931 to 1939, but they moved to a house on a new estate in Berkhamsted, Hertfordshire, as the electrification of the Southern Railway greatly reduced the number of steam trains passing through Bromley.
+Casserley acquired his first motor car in 1934, which aided his reaching of obscure small railway lines and investigation of windmills, in which he had also developed an interest.

 He was in military service from 1942 to 1944, mostly based in the Army stores section at Bicester, but was invalided out and returned to his job at the Prudential.
 He retired in 1964 and devoted himself to his 'second career' as a photographer and writer.
-His wife died in 1986 and his interest and memory then declined until his death, aged 88 in Berkhamsted.
+His wife died in 1986 and his interest and memory then declined until his death, aged 88, in Berkhamsted.